PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

     rotation_range=15,
     zoom_range=0.2)

-# The checkpointer allows us to monitor the validation loss and save weights
+# The checkpointer allows us to monitor the validation loss and to save weights
 checkpointer = ModelCheckpoint(filepath='saved_models/weights.best.for_all',
                            verbose=1, save_best_only=True)